Hearing the Detectives

 that they never seemed to learn any Spanish apart from ‘amigos’, ‘vamos’

 First in a long series of spy thrillers starring Colin Shaughnessy as Irish secret agent James Bogg, Dr. Gunn brings Bogg to New York to clean up the Irish connection in the local mob who are running weapons to both loyalist paramilitaries and the provisional IRA.
 The circumstances are of course far worse because many thugs are in fact working for LEWD (The League of Extortion and World Domination) whose leader, Dr. Gunn (played by Donald Disgust), now moves his submarine headquarters to and fro between the East River and Jamaica Bay with a view to launching attacks on both the United Nations building and Kennedy Airport.
 New York’s Throg’s Neck Bridge plays an important role in this movie, because illegal arms from LEWD’s underground factory in Pelham have to be transported to sites near the airport and opposite the U.N. in Queens.
-The title music accompanies the usual Bogg film screen logos, after which black mob limos and trucks start moving, first one then a few more until there is a relentless convoy crossing the bridge on to the Parsons Expressway to wreak havoc on the civilised world, at least as Anglocentrics seem to understand it…
+The title music accompanies the usual Bogg film screen logos, after which black mob limos and trucks start moving, first one then a few more until there is a relentless convoy crossing the bridge on to the Parsons Expressway to wreak havoc on the civilised world, at least as Anglocentrics seem have been brainwashed to understand the notion of civilisation…

 3.’I Recall Bacall’ [1:32] — title theme from Dick Trowel, P.I. (dir.
 Wally Harris, 1949) + version.